JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 State is one of core concepts in React.
 In modern React (using the so-called _Hooks API_), state is expressed using the [`useState` hook](https://reactjs.org/docs/hooks-state.html).

-1. Add the following line of code to the top of the `VideoList` declaration:
+1. Add the following code to the top of the `VideoList` declaration:

    ```kotlin
    val VideoList = FC<VideoListProps> { props ->